APhA Elections Ballots Closed at Noon ET on May 11, 2020.

 About the APhA Election

-The APhA Election includes elections for the APhA Board of Trustees -- President-elect and two Trustees -- and for the leadership of APhA-APPM and APhA-APRS.
+The APhA Election includes elections for the APhA Board of Trustees -- President-elect and two Trustees -- and for the leadership of APhA-APPM, APhA-APRS, and Special Interest Groups (SIG).
 The APhA Honorary President is also determined during this election.
 The results of the election for the Board of Trustees and for the leadership of APhA-APPM and APhA-APRS are certified by the Committee of Canvassers, which is appointed by the APhA President.

 Slating and introduction of candidates